Your federal loan(s) could be forgiven! Don’t miss the 12/31/23 deadline! Learn More

-VSAC and the Community College of Vermont have teamed up to offer Vermonters with a family income of $75,000 or less the opportunity to attend CCV tuition free for the 2022–2023 academic year.
+VSAC and the Community College of Vermont have teamed up to offer Vermonters with a family income of $75,000 or less the opportunity to attend CCV tuition free.

-Funded by the Vermont Legislature, the 802 Opportunity is open to new or returning students of any age, starting in the fall of 2021 and continuing for two academic years.
+Funded by the Vermont Legislature, the 802 Opportunity is open to new or returning students of any age who do not already have a bachelor's degree.

-Choose from 33 flexible programs.
+Choose from over 30 flexible programs.
 Day and evening classes.
 In person or online.